cybercongress/cyb-ts/design/spec.md

 - space.
 A place for exploration.
 Anything can be put here
 - avatar.
 Image of a character identified by pubkeys.
 - commander.
 A bar for search and command.
 Have past and future buttons.
+Favorite button.
 - robot.
 Subordinate character of avatar which have its own pubkey derived from the avatar's pubkey.
 Avatar can cyberlink a program with robots.
 - assistant.
 Tool to optimizse call to actions.
 Actions either preprogrammed or suggest automagically.
 - navigator.
 Tool to navigate across apps and within the apps.
 Collapsible tree with favicons can either auto suggest the structure or build it using some convention.